RagtagOpen/freefrom-compensation-api/README.md

 _Request Payload_: This endpoint requires no request payload.

-_Response Payload_: On success, this endpoint will return a `200 Success` status and an array of QuizQuestions### Mindsets
+_Response Payload_: On success, this endpoint will return a `200 Success` status and an array of QuizQuestions

+#### GET /quiz_questions/quiz_responses
+Fetches all QuizResponses associated with a QuizQuestion.

+_Request Payload_: This endpoint requires no request payload.

+_Response Payload_: On success, this endpoint will return a `200 Success` status and a list of Quiz Responses in the response body.
+If the Quiz Question doesn't exist, it will return a `404 Not Found` response.

+### QuizResponses
 ##### POST /quiz_questions/:id/quiz_responses**
 Creates a new QuizResponse.